 Thus, a credit score between 580-619 is usually classified as “bad credit”; however, there are numerous financial institutions that are willing to offer loans to such borrowers.

-Bad Credit Debt Consolidation Loans – Pros and Cons
+Pros and Cons of Bad Credit Debt Consolidation Loans

 Whatever be your credit score, you still need to try your best to consolidate your debts as it’s only going to get worse over time.